ryan-mcclue/ryan-mcclue/src/resume-story.md

 So show the languages, frameworks, and technologies that you're using.

 **Music Player GUI**, 2024
-Created a music visualiser in C/C++.
+Created a cross-platform music visualiser in C/C++.
-Implemented an immediate mode UI from scratch (user experience) ui elements, panning, zooming, etc.
+Implemented an immediate mode UI from scratch using low-level graphics APIs resulting in a responsive user experience.
-Improved response time from .. to .. by converting fft implementation to SIMD, reducing lag-time?  (latency) CI and analyser basics (security)
-Host ppa on launchpad allowing for apt installations Deployment with debian packaging (deployment)
+Reduced FFT latency by converting algorithm to SIMD, lowering execution time from ... to ...
+Improved code integrity by incorporating a CI pipeline that performed static analysis, enhancing security.
+Hosted on a Launchpad PPA, setting up a packaging workflow allowing for easy installation and updates on Debian based systems.

 **Robot Arm Controller**, 2024
-Developed a dual servo ... on an STM32 microcontroller in C/C++
+Developed a 2-joint stepper motor robot on an STM32 microcontroller in bare metal MISRA C/C++.

-cryptographic and updatable bootloader

-wrote MISRA compatible state machine peripheral driver by reading datasheets etc.

-Hardware testing with oscilloscope, logic analyser, power consumption, multimeter (verification) Used python to HIL testing
+Designed non-blocking I2C, SPI and UART drivers by reading datasheets and using interrupts, allowing for real time operations.
+Created a system bootloader that allowed signed firmware updates, providing system flexibility and integrity.
+Wrote a console subsystem that enabled device logging and interaction, facilitating python HIL testing to improve system reliability.
+Performed hardware debugging with JTAG, logic analyser, oscilloscope and multimeter, giving insight to signal timings to verify system.
+Reduced power usage by incorporating sleep modes, lowering average current usage from ... to ...

 **Marine Technician - Royal Australian Navy**, HMAS Cerberus, 2020 Lead class of 24 by coordinating marching drills and other basic training fundamentals,